lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 for storage efficiency.

-The "privateKeyAlgorithm" field uses the AlgorithmIdentifier structure with the appropriate OID as defined in Section 3.
-If present, the "publicKey" field will hold the encoded public key as defined in Section 5.
+The "privateKeyAlgorithm" field uses the AlgorithmIdentifier structure with the appropriate OID as defined in {{ML-DSA-PublicKey}}.
+If present, the "publicKey" field will hold the encoded public key as defined in {{ku-bits}}.

 NOTE: While the private key can be stored in multiple formats, the seed-only format is RECOMMENDED as it is the most compact representation.
 Both the